 Listen carefully to what the child says about their life.
 Speak to family members and professionals to understand their concerns.
-This will also help to understand if a child is behaving differently depending on the situation they are in.
+This will also help to understand if a child is behaving differently depending on the context.
 Be curious about any differences.

 For example, ‘Kara appears happy and relaxed at home but is withdrawn and isolated at school.’